veracode/veracode-sca/README.md

 ## Inputs
 :exclamation: You will need to provide `SRCCLR_API_TOKEN` as an environment variable (see examples below).

 This is only required if `workspace-autoamtion` is set to false.
 If workspace-automation is set to true, the workspace, project and token will be automatically generated or regenerated to run the scan.
 The workspace will be called `github-orgname-reponame` and the project will be called `github-orgname-reponame`.
+If `workspace-automation` is set to true the Veracode API ID and API KEY re required to be set as well.

 :exclamation: If using an org-level agent, you will need to provide `SRCCLR_WORKSPACE_SLUG` as an environment variable.